WayneWang24/Indoor-Position-Repo/README.md

 This repo including
 1. - [ ] the complete SWIFT codebase for UWB-based Indoor Location and Navigation.
-2. - [ ] the basci Android codedase for BLE AOA Indoor Location and Navigation.
+2. - [ ] the basic Android codedase for BLE AOA Indoor Location and Navigation.

 If you find it helpful, please give this repo a star!